hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 maximise the outcomes for those who are least well-off.
-From a game theory perspective, maximin (maximising the minimum outcome) is the right strategy when you can't play the numbers due to extreme uncertainty (in his framework, associated with a form of social contract called the *original position*).
+From a game theory perspective, maximin (maximising the minimum outcome) is the right strategy when you can't play the numbers due to extreme uncertainty.
 A secondary argument is that maximin should lead to a "trickle up" effect where *everyone* benefits.

-Of the various design principles we could adopt, I think there is a similar **maximin test** which should supersede the shrub test:
+Of the various tests we could adopt, I think there is a similar **maximin test** which should supersede the shrub test: